vikasbairwa/cosmeticShop/README.md

 -> Created a Cosmetic Products shop website using React.js.<br />
 -> Used 3 API's for products from Dior, Clinique and Nyx.<br />
--> Fetched Data in the noe backend server then displayed it to the frontend.<br />
+-> Fetched Data in the nose backend server then displayed it to the frontend.<br />
 -> Used bootstrap library for the dropdown menue for sorting.<br /><br />

 Functionalities<br />
-->Displayed products in a card format insie a grid.<br />
+->Displayed products in a card format inside a grid.<br />
 ->User can toggle between brands category.<br />
 ->Search bar to search products from all three of the categories.<br />
 ->User can sort products on the basis of rating and prices.<br /><br />

 Developement Approach<br />
--> As it was a small website just fetch data and display I went ahed with basic prop drilling approach and usestate for state management.<br />
+-> As it was a small website just fetching data and displaying it, I went ahead with basic prop drilling approach and usestate for state management.<br />
 -> Fetched the data in the App.js itself (ps: I know we should keep the App.js as clean as possible and I could have made a parent component to fetch data and send it to the child components).<br />
 -> Used a dedicated backend server to fetch the data to safe keep the API from showing up in the network tab.
 Used axios library for the ease of fetching data.<br />
 ->Structure:<br />